 - Direct, indirect and cumulative effects of the transportation project (CEQA Guidelines, § 15064, subds. (d), (h)) - Near-term and long-term effects of the transportation project (CEQA Guidelines, §§ 15063, subd. (a)(1), 15126.2, subd. (a)) - The transportation project's consistency with state greenhouse gas reduction goals (Pub.
-Resources Code, § 21099) - The impact of the transportation project on the development of multimodal transportation networks (Pub.
-Resources Code, § 21099) - The impact of the transportation project on the development of a diversity of land uses (Pub.
+Resources Code, § 21099)11 - The impact of the transportation project on the development of multimodal transportation networks (Pub.
 Resources Code, § 21099)

-&lt;sup>11 The Air Resources Board has ascertained, in The 2017 Climate Change Scoping Plan: The Strategy for Achieving California's 2030 Greenhouse Gas Target (p.
+11 The Air Resources Board has ascertained, in The 2017 Climate Change Scoping Plan: The Strategy for Achieving California's 2030 Greenhouse Gas Target (p.
 116) and Mobile Source Strategy (p.
 37), the limits of VMT growth compatible with California containing greenhouse gas emissions to levels research shows would allow for climate stabilization.
 The Staff Report on Proposed Update to the SB 375 Greenhouse Gas Emission Reduction Targets (Figure 1, p.
 10, and Figure 2, p.
 23), illustrates that Regional Transportation Plans and Sustainable Communities Strategies will fall short of achieving GHG reductions research says is needed to achieve climate stabilization, so OPR recommends not basing transportation project thresholds on those documents.